 Our children are learning that, sometimes, this process can be easy, joyful, and quick, and other times, it is more complex, painful, and slow.
-And yes, they realize that one of the consequences can involve having to apologize... which can be really hard.
+And yes, they realize that one of the consequences can involve having to apologize, which can be challenging.
 (And the sooner our kids learn that an apology is a sign of strength rather than weakness, the better).

 Moreover, these visuals help our children process their feelings (and responses) without taking directions from us, without our interfering!
-They are encouraged to think, solve, and respond independently and at their own speed.
-This is significant, as our children learn to self-regulate (while self-discovering).
-By doing so (trying, failing, learning, and trying again) they are sharpening their intuition and learning that it's always best to go within and listen to that inner voice rather than relying on others.
+They are encouraged to think, solve, and respond independently and at their speed.
+This is significant as our children learn to self-regulate (while self-discovering).
+By doing so (trying, failing, learning, and trying again), they are sharpening their intuition and understanding that it's always best to go within and listen to that inner voice rather than relying on others.

 What else can parents do?

 When there is a safe space for emotions, our children will feel more comfortable expressing themselves without being judged, dismissed, or mocked.
 Problems that may appear minuscule to adults can lie heavily with children, so it is essential to get them out in the open.
 And if your child does not open up by themselves and you get no more than the 'I am ok' (which is a frequent reply I receive from my son), there are some creative ways to elicit information.